gameaischool2021members/City-of-Cat/README.md

 A procedurally generated town inhabited only by stray cats.
 Can you discover the dark secret of what happend here?
 (You can't im afraid, no dark secrets have been implemented yet)

-This tech demo was created by:
+This tech demo was created in Unity by:
 Thomas Hsueh,
 Georgios Karafotias &
 Oliver Withington